PhRaz/dichipot/docs/index.md

 ## CGU

-The document 'conditions générale d'utilisation' of the site (CGU) have been produce by :
+The document 'conditions générale d'utilisation' of the site (CGU) have been produce by a tool provided online :

 https://www.legalplace.fr/contrats/conditions-generales-d-utilisation/